 Creating a customer-centric culture involves directing efforts, resources, and policies toward keeping customers happy.
 The good part is that it’s the best way to improve your customer retention.

 However, creating a customer-centric culture goes beyond attending to customer inquiries or resolving complaints.
 It involves imbibing a philosophy, cultivating a mindset, and developing an identity.
 Culture indicates a way of life.
 Therefore your organization’s way of life must reflect a dedication to customer service.

 Having considered all the points above, let’s now answer the question — how do you create a customer-centric company culture?

 You should give your customers no reason or excuse to complain about your services or products.
 But it shouldn’t end there.

-The most basic form of customer service is providing a high quality of service or products for money.
+The most basic form of customer service is providing a high-quality service or products for money.
 Providing top-quality products/services is the easiest way to satisfy customers.
-In most cases, customers complain because they’re not happy with the quality of products they received.
+In most cases, customers complain because they’re not happy with the quality of the products they receive.
 You can avoid a tepid relationship and earn the loyalty of your customers by providing top-quality products/services from the get-go.

-While most companies have good reports in service quality, there are still scenarios of companies cutting corners to reduce costs.
-Cutting corners may save cost, but it also often affects the overall quality of the product.
-Providing inferior quality products or services is a bad culture which shows a lack of care for the customer.
+While most companies have good reports on service quality, there are still scenarios of companies cutting corners to reduce costs.
+Cutting corners may save costs, but it also often affects the overall quality of the product.
+Providing inferior quality products or services is a bad culture that shows a lack of care for the customer.
 Make quality service a company policy and ensure strict adherence to it.

 Increase efforts on empathy; be intentional about supporting customers and develop these habits into a culture.
 Empathy involves showing concern for people, in this case, your customers.